BijuAle/BijuAle.com.np/src/posts/2020-02-05-nepali-sociologist.md

 # About the Sociologist

 Dr Bhattachan is a UC Berkely alumni who co-founded the Department of Sociology & Anthropology in Tribhuvan University in Kathmandu, Nepal.
-He engages in right-based advocacy research for the upliftment of marginalised communities of Nepal including the indigenes, the Madhesis (Terai denizens), religious minorities, and the Dalits (untouchables).
+He engages in rights-based advocacy research for the upliftment of marginalised communities of Nepal including the indigenes, the Madhesis (Terai denizens), religious minorities, and the Dalits (untouchables).

 # Dialogue Transcript